- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these issues, it is important to ensure that the NAS device's network throughput matches the requirements of the network environment.
 Upgrading to a higher-capacity NAS or improving the network infrastructure (such as using Gigabit Ethernet connections) can enhance network throughput, resulting in faster and more reliable data transfers with reduced potential for data loss.

-Although NAS DNS-327L can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DNS-327L can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -